heavywater/reaper-man/README.md

 ### Harvests

-Package repository is maintained via `JSON` file.
-Packages are added or removed from the `JSON` registry.
-Repository generation will result in skeleton repository with the proper `Release` and `Packages` files.
-Package paths will be not exist within the generated repository.
-Resolving that issue is left to the reader.
+Reaper man generates a `JSON` registry that describes one or more package repositories that can be used to generate the expected repository file system.
+Packages are added or removed from the registry, and regeneration of the repository file system is fast and simple.
+The generated repository file system will refer to the referenced packages but will not actually contain the referenced packages.
+Storage of the actual package assets (and the delivery of said assets) is left to the reader.

 ### Support